Retchut/personal-website/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the project in your browser.

-## Technologies used:
+## Dependencies used:

+- create-react-app dependencies

-- react
+- Bootstrap

-- bootstrap
+- React Router v6